TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

 ## Use simple anim dude and make dummy character.

+> Cece suggested naming the dummy character "Frank-e", so I'll name them that.

 - [x] Make simple sample anim.
 - [x] Create capsules and integrate into the btafa and btanitor systems.